 Spring warblers are among the fast and the furious.
-Getting photographs of these small, hyperactive birds is not easy.
-Each spotting them is not easy.
+Getting photographs of these small, hyperactive birds is difficult.
+And spotting them is difficult.
 When I see photographs of these beautiful little birds, I wish I could get pictures like that.

 I would love to get a great photo or two of at least two species of warblers.
 It takes research and practice way before you hit the birding trail.